 It’s not realistic that every single car company in the world will be able to build all the necessary hardware and software in-house.

 It will look more like computer or smartphone operating systems, dominated by two or three players.
 Tesla may be one of them, which might translate into substantial revenue.

-When we add everything up, Tesla will be a $500+ billion revenue company in 2030 with healthy profits.
+When we add everything up, Tesla will likely be a $500+ billion revenue company in 2030 with healthy profits.
 So I believe a valuation of >$1 trillion is justified, leaving a 4x upside from today’s price.

 And if they solve full self-driving and become the leading robotaxi provider, the revenue and profit from that will be substantial (the above number does not include any robotaxi revenue.)

 But make no mistake.
 There will be huge challenges and volatility.
 It won’t be a smooth ride.
 And there is still a “black swan” type chance that they will go bust.